ACCEPTING CASES NATIONWIDE

 See If You Qualify!

-1,4-dioxane is a human-made chemical that likely causes cancer in humans.
-Industrial companies have dumped the chemical into community water supplies.
-Municipalities and water authorities are filing lawsuits against the companies that contaminated public water supplies.
+Exposure to 1,4-dioxane in drinking water may increase the risk of developing some types of cancer.
+Some industrial companies have discharged the chemical, resulting in contamination of nearby community water supplies.
+Municipalities and water authorities are filing lawsuits against the companies that they say contaminated public water supplies.

-In this article, you will find the latest updates on the 1,4-dioxane lawsuit, information about what 1,4-dioxane is, where it is found, and the health risks of 1,4-dioxane exposure.
-We also discuss who is at fault for the 1,4-dioxane contamination and who can file a lawsuit if they are harmed by 1,4-dioxane in their water.
-This page also provides instructions for how to file a 1,4-dioxane lawsuit, key filing deadlines, and estimated 1,4-dioxane lawsuit payouts.
+In this article, you will find the latest updates on the 1,4-dioxane lawsuits and research, information about what 1,4-dioxane is, where it is found, and the possible health risks of 1,4-dioxane exposure.
+This page also provides information for water suppliers on filing a 1,4-dioxane lawsuit, key filing deadlines, and estimated 1,4-dioxane lawsuit payouts.

 About the 1,4-Dioxane Lawsuit